dhaberst/danielhaberstock.com/README.md

-# danielhaberstock.comV2
+# danielhaberstock.com
-A custom built website for myself (I didn't like V1)
+A custom built website for myself